The Mysterious White Stuff: What is Efflorescence?

 What Causes Efflorescence?

 Efflorescence occurs when water containing dissolved salts is brought to the surface of masonry.
 The water eventually evaporates, leaving the salts on the masonry’s surface.
 Efflorescence happens with more porous materials like brick.
 It is common to see a brick wall almost turn all white from efflorescence.
 Water runs through the cement block or brick and pulls out the salt deposits.

 Some of the same waterproofing techniques and water diversion systems work to prevent efflorescence.
-Because when you prevent water intrusion you prevent efflorescence.
+Because when you prevent water intrusion, you prevent efflorescence.
 Efflorescence is just a symptom of the real problem.
 You don’t want to just treat the symptom; treat the real problem and waterproof your foundation walls.
 Install a complete basement waterproofing system.
 Maintain your gutters and downspouts.
-Have the proper drainage in your yard and around the perimeter of your house.
+Have proper drainage in your yard and around the perimeter of your house.
 If you have water trapped in your wall, efflorescence is the least of your worries.
 Take care of the water problem before it causes serious structural problems.

 Efflorescence is not harmful or dangerous.
 Efflorescence, however, is often mistaken for mold, which can harm one’s health and is dangerous.
 Efflorescence, on the other hand, can lead to potential moisture problems, resulting in structural damage to building materials.
 Because of the damage that can result, acting when you notice efflorescence on a structure is important.